 Reintegrating into the Community with Support

-One of the biggest challenges for young women who have a history of substance abuse is feeling comfortable socializing with others without using drugs and alcohol as a prop or a coping mechanism.
+One of the biggest challenges for teens who have a history of substance abuse is feeling comfortable socializing with others without using drugs and alcohol as a prop or a coping mechanism.
 While they may feel like it was easier to socialize in a treatment setting with others who have shared histories of substance use as there was no access to substances, they may find it more difficult to connect with others when they enter school settings or workplaces where their peers are not in recovery.

-As many young people are sheltered from these triggers in a treatment setting, they are not always prepared when they re-enter these scenarios where it can be more difficult to advocate for themselves, set boundaries, and share their goals with others.
+As many teens are sheltered from these triggers in a treatment setting, they are not always prepared when they re-enter these scenarios where it can be more difficult to advocate for themselves, set boundaries, and share their goals with others.
 Coming up with a transition plan regarding how to address these situations can help young adults feel more confident in their ability to reintegrate into the “real world” and maintain a support network.
 Although they may not need the same level of care, individuals are not expected to do it on their own once they leave a residential program.
 Continuing to work with a therapist and forming relationships with those who have also been in treatment helps young adults address these challenges as they arise.

 Continued Practice of Social Skills